apsislabs/apsisio/_drafts/parsing-json-with-types-1.md

 };
 ```

-Even basic types should be flexible based on the needs of the application or the eccentricities of the services it connects to.
+So even basic type mappers can be redefined based on the needs of the application or the eccentricities of the services it connects to.

-### Type Constructors
+#### Parameterized Types

-It doesn't make sense to define all basic types this way.
-Some types may be parameterized, e.g. an array of numbers vs. an array of strings, and a **type constructor** is a way to implement them.
-Let's define a few type constructors:
+It doesn't make sense to define all basic type mappers this way.
+Some types may be parameterized, e.g. an array of numbers vs. an array of strings.
+A **type mapper constructor**, which is a function that returns a type mapper, is a way to implement them.
+Let's define a few type mapper constructors:

 ```
 function arrayOf(type) {